 Think has been honored with numerous local, state and national awards.
 Krys and her husband, Matt, live in Dallas and have four children.

-KERA is a not-for-profit public media organization serving North Texas through KERA TV, KERA Create, KERA Kids 24/7, KERA FM and the Triple-A music station KXT 91.7 and the classical music station WRR 101.1.
+KERA is a not-for-profit public media organization serving North Texas through KERA TV, KERA Create, KERA Kids 24/7, KERA News, the Triple-A music station KXT 91.7 and the classical music station WRR 101.1.
 For over 60 years, North Texans have turned to KERA as a vibrant destination for community engagement and lifelong learning.
 KERA produces original multimedia content, carries the best in national and international public television and radio programs and provides online resources at kera.org.

 Photos: Kim Ritzenthaler